GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/summary-reports/design-decisions/index.md

 #### Core concept

-Noise is added in Noise Lab to protect individual user privacy.
-A high noise percentage value indicates that buckets/keys are sparse, and only contain contributions from a limited number of sensitive events.
-This means, to protect user privacy, the data has been made more noisy.
-A high noise percentage value indicates that the system's "hiding in the crowds" mechanism has kicked in to protect individual user privacy.
+Noise is added to protect individual user privacy.

+A high noise percentage value indicates that buckets/keys are sparse and contain contributions from a limited number of sensitive events.
+This is done automatically by Noise Lab, to allow individuals to "hide in the crowd," or in other words, protects these limited individuals' privacy with a larger amount of added noise.

-On the other hand, a low noise percentage value indicates that the data setup has been designed in such a way that allows "hiding in the crowd": buckets contain contributions from a sufficient number of events to ensure that individual user privacy is protected.
+A low noise percentage indicates that the data setup was designed in such a way that already allows individuals to "hide in the crowd."
+This means the buckets contain contributions from a sufficient number of events to ensure that individual user privacy is protected.

 This statement holds true for both APE and RMSPE_T.